ATR-Lab/kami-head/coffee_ws/src/sui_indexer/README.md

 ## Database Location

-For development, the SQLite database is stored in the package source directory as `sui_indexer.db`.
+**Development:** The SQLite database is stored in the workspace data directory at `<workspace_root>/data/sui_indexer/sui_indexer.db`.
+This ensures the database persists across `colcon build` cycles and is not affected by install directory changes.

-For production deployments, you should specify an absolute path using the `database_url` parameter to ensure proper data persistence and access permissions.
+**Production:** You can specify an absolute path using the `database_url` parameter to ensure proper data persistence and access permissions for production deployments.

+**Important:** The database location has been moved out of the install directory to prevent data loss during builds.
+The Prisma client is also generated locally within the workspace to avoid virtual environment pollution.

 ## Usage